 You are probably reading this because you’ve recently been diagnosed with HIV.
-You just received some life-changing news - start with taking a deep breath and be gentle with yourself.
+You just received some life-changing news - start with taking a deep breath and being gentle with yourself.

 Everyone responds differently to this news, and there is no right or wrong way to handle it.
 On this page you’ll find some initial information to guide you through this time, if you want more detailed information about living with HIV then you can go here, but we suggest you take some time to read and absorb the content on this page before moving on.